softwaresaved/software-deposit-guidance/markdown/HowToChooseSoftwareLicence.md

 One class of open source licences are free open source licences, where free refers to freedom, not zero-cost.
 In essence, free open source licences allow anyone to customise or extend the source code and then release a binary of this modified code.
 However, they require that the source code of the changes also be distributed.
 Free open source licences are intended to preserve the freedom to inspect, redistribute and modify source code.

-Free open source licences may deter commercial exploitation, as companies may not be willing to use software that requires releasing the source code of any modifications they make.
+Free open source licences may deter commercial exploitation, as companies may not be willing to use software that requires them to release the source code of any modifications they make.
 However, they do keep the source code available, even in the presence of modifications by others.

 Examples of popular OSI-approved free open source licences include GNU General Public License 3 [^11] and the Mozilla Public License [^12].